Home Page Company Information Quality Products Useful Information Link to Useful Web Sites Contact Us

 2002

-Moved Pressing and Sintering Facility to Duncan, South Carolina.
-This moved helped Machining Technologies broaden our experience level and increase the types of products manufactured.
+The Carbide Manufacturing was shifted to Duncan, South Carolina in a bid to heighten our expertise and increase our product base.
 Machining Technologies also increased capacity by 100% through the acquisition of equipment and technology at the South Carolina facility.